vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 ## Add non-text parameters

-Ok, but what if we want to add a non-text parameter?
+Now, what if we want to add a non-text parameter?
 For example, a boolean or a numeric parameter?
 In that case, the process is mostly the same---but we need to set the `TypeDefinition` field of our `CustomListPropertyDefinition` object.

 Let's create two new parameters:
 * `IsItARealCat`, a boolean that indicates whether the cat is a real cat or not.